AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingObjectPlacementPredictionModel.md

 }

- table.insert(objectPlacementFeatureMatrixToTrain, objectPlacementFeatureMatrixToTrain)
+ table.insert(objectPlacementFeatureMatrixToTrain, objectPlacementUnwrappedFeatureVector)

- table.insert(objectPlacementLabelVectorToTrain, {1}) -- This tells the model that the probability of placing this object is 100%.
+ table.insert(objectPlacementLabelVectorToTrain, {1}) -- This tells the model that the probability of placing this object is 100% for the given feature matrix.

 end